Hash function: Overview

-A good hash function satisfies two basic properties: 1) it should be very fast to compute; 2) it should minimize duplication of output values (collisions).
-Hash functions rely on generating favourable probability distributions for their effectiveness, reducing access time to nearly constant.
-High table loading factors, pathological key sets and poorly designed hash functions can result in access times approaching linear in the number of items in the table.
+A good hash function satisfies two basic properties: it should be very fast to compute, and it should minimize duplication of output values (collisions).
+Hash functions rely on generating favorable probability distributions for their effectiveness, reducing access time to nearly constant.
+High table loading factors, pathological key sets, and poorly designed hash functions can result in access times approaching linear in the number of items in the table.
 Hash functions can be designed to give the best worst-case performance, good performance under high table loading factors, and in special cases, perfect (collisionless) mapping of keys into hash codes.
 Implementation is based on parity-preserving bit operations (XOR and ADD), multiply, or divide.
 A necessary adjunct to the hash function is a collision-resolution method that employs an auxiliary data structure like linked lists, or systematic probing of the table to find an empty slot.

 Hash tables

 Hash functions are used in conjunction with hash tables to store and retrieve data items or data records.
 The hash function translates the key associated with each datum or record into a hash code, which is used to index the hash table.
 When an item is to be added to the table, the hash code may index an empty slot (also called a bucket), in which case the item is added to the table there.
-If the hash code indexes a full slot, some kind of collision resolution is required: the new item may be omitted (not added to the table), or replace the old item, or it can be added to the table in some other location by a specified procedure.
-That procedure depends on the structure of the hash table: In chained hashing, each slot is the head of a linked list or chain, and items that collide at the slot are added to the chain.
+If the hash code indexes a full slot, then some kind of collision resolution is required: the new item may be omitted (not added to the table), or replace the old item, or be added to the table in some other location by a specified procedure.
+That procedure depends on the structure of the hash table.
+In chained hashing, each slot is the head of a linked list or chain, and items that collide at the slot are added to the chain.
 Chains may be kept in random order and searched linearly, or in serial order, or as a self-ordering list by frequency to speed up access.
 In open address hashing, the table is probed starting from the occupied slot in a specified manner, usually by linear probing, quadratic probing, or double hashing until an open slot is located or the entire table is probed (overflow).
-Searching for the item follows the same procedure until the item is located, an open slot is found or the entire table has been searched (item not in table).
+Searching for the item follows the same procedure until the item is located, an open slot is found, or the entire table has been searched (item not in table).

 Specialized uses

 Hash functions are also used to build caches for large data sets stored in slow media.
-A cache is generally simpler than a hashed search table since any collision can be resolved by discarding or writing back the older of the two colliding items.
+A cache is generally simpler than a hashed search table, since any collision can be resolved by discarding or writing back the older of the two colliding items.

 Hash functions are an essential ingredient of the Bloom filter, a space-efficient probabilistic data structure that is used to test whether an element is a member of a set.